 Pill imprint M C14 has been identified as Clonazepam 1 mg.

-Clonazepam is used in the treatment of anxiety; panic disorder; bipolar disorder; periodic limb movement disorder; benzodiazepine withdrawal (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
+Clonazepam is used in the treatment of anxiety; panic disorder; bipolar disorder; sleep paralysis; chronic myofascial pain (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
 Clonazepam 1 mg has a low potential for abuse relative to the drugs in schedule 3.
 The drug has a currently accepted medical use in treatment in the United States.
 Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.

 See also related documents.

 - 8.00 mm

 - Prescription only